-Students must satisfactorily complete the following courses as stated by the NSW Educational Standards Authority (NESA) in order to be eligible for a RoSA.
+Student achievement is assessed throughout all the courses in Years 7 to 10.
+Students must satisfactorily complete the following courses as stated by the NSW Educational Standards Authority (NESA).

-English Mathematics Science

-Human Society and its Environment: History and Geography

-Personal Development, Health and Physical Education

-Creative Arts: Visual Arts and Music.
-Generally completed in Year 7 and 8

-Languages Other than English: Generally completed in Year 7 or 8

-Technological and Applied Studies: Generally completed in Year 7 and 8
+- English - Mathematics - Science - Human Society and its Environment: History and Geography - Personal Development, Health and Physical Education - Creative Arts: Visual Arts and Music.
+Generally completed in Year 7 and 8 - Languages Other than English: Generally completed in Year 7 or 8 - Technological and Applied Studies: Generally completed in Year 7 and 8

-In Stage 4 and 5, students follow a program of formal school-based assessment in all courses.
+In Stage 4, students follow a program of formal school-based assessment in all courses.
 All tasks are designed to assess what students know and can do in relation to course outcomes and the Course Performance Descriptors.
 Each task gives the student the opportunity to demonstrate their level of achievement.